Cumcord/STD/proposals/theme_manifest.md

  license:     string;
  // The absolute URL of an image to go with your theme, screenshot or otherwise media?:      URL;
+ // The absolute URL to the source code repo of the theme source?:     URL;
 }
 ```